 On July 15, 2014, the Company publicly announced a plan to repurchase up to \$3.0 million of its common stock in the open market or in private transactions, whenever deemed appropriate by management.
 On January 13, 2015, the Company announced a plan to purchase up to an additional \$2,058,000 of its common stock under the repurchase plan, and on May 21, 2015, the Company announced a further increase to the repurchase plan by authorizing the purchase of up to an additional \$2,090,000 of its common stock under the repurchase plan.
-The Company did not repurchase any shares during the three months ended May 31, 2020 or 2019.
-As of May 31, 2020, approximately \$638,000 remains available under the repurchase plan for further stock repurchases.
+The Company did not repurchase any shares during the three and six months ended August 31, 2020.
+As of August 31, 2020, approximately \$638,000 remains available under the repurchase plan for further stock repurchases.